subugoe/typo3-pazpar2/README.markdown

 The pazpar2 TYPO3 extension provides two plug-ins for content elements that let the user initiate search queries and display the results:

-* _pazpar2_ offering a standard search interface with a search field and extended search options
+* _pazpar2_ offering a standard search interface for a pazpar2 service with a search field and extended search options
+* _pazpar2 Service Proxy_ the same search interface for pazpar2 accessed through Service Proxy
-* _pazpar2neuerwerbungen_ which offers checkboxes, the state of which determines the search queries (this has been designed for the specific needs of SUB Göttingen, relies on the nkwgok TYPO3 extension and is unlikely to be useful elsewhere)
+* _pazpar2neuerwerbungen_ which offers checkboxes, the state of which determines the search queries (this has been designed for the specific needs of SUB Göttingen, relies on the nkwgok subject tree TYPO3 extension and is unlikely to be useful elsewhere)

 You can see the extension in use at the Library of Anglo-American Culture site which uses the _pazpar2_ plug-in on its [home page](http://aac.sub.uni-goettingen.de/) and the _pazpar2neuerwerbungen_ plug-in on its [New Acquisitions page](http://aac.sub.uni-goettingen.de/new/).